nikitasrivatsan/Glissando/README.md

 # Glissando

 This was my project for the Fall 2015 HopHacks hackathon at Johns Hopkins University.
-As such the code's a little messy.
 Usage is fairly straightforward - just run the Python scrpit and it it will produce the output file in MIDI format.

 Devpost link: http://devpost.com/software/glissando

 ## Inspiration

-A while ago I read a paper about a team of researchers in Germany who used machine learning to automatically paint a scene in the style of a famous artist.
+A while ago I read [a paper](http://arxiv.org/pdf/1508.06576v2.pdf) by a team of researchers in Germany who used machine learning to automatically paint a scene in the style of a famous artist.
 It immediately got me thinking if it was possible to do the same thing with music.

 ## What it does